Navier–Stokes existence and smoothness: Navier–Stokes equations

 where $\mathbf{v}(x,t)$ is the velocity field of the fluid, $p(x,t)$ is the pressure, $\rho$ is the density, $\nu$ is the kinematic viscosity, and $\mathbf{f}(x,t)$ is an external force.
 The first equation is known as the momentum equation, and the second equation is known as the continuity equation.

 These equations are typically accompanied by boundary conditions, which describe the behavior of the fluid at the edges of the domain.
 For example, in the case of a fluid flowing through a pipe, the boundary conditions might specify that the velocity and pressure are fixed at the walls of the pipe.

 The Navier–Stokes equations are nonlinear and highly coupled, making them difficult to solve in general.
 In particular, the difficulty of solving these equations lies in the term $(\mathbf{v} \cdot \nabla) \mathbf{v}$, which represents the nonlinear advection of the velocity field by itself.
-This term makes the Navier–Stokes equations highly sensitive to initial conditions, and it is the main reason why the Millennium Prize conjectures are so challenging.
+This term makes the Navier–Stokes equations highly sensitive to initial conditions, and it is the main reason why the Navier–Stokes existence and smoothness problems are so challenging.

 In addition to the mathematical challenges of solving the Navier–Stokes equations, there are also many practical challenges in applying these equations to real-world situations.
 For example, the Navier–Stokes equations are often used to model fluid flows that are turbulent, which means that the fluid is highly chaotic and unpredictable.
 Turbulence is a difficult phenomenon to model and understand, and it adds another layer of complexity to the problem of solving the Navier–Stokes equations.

 To solve the Navier–Stokes equations, we need to find a velocity field $\mathbf{v}(x,t)$ and a pressure field $p(x,t)$ that satisfy the equations and the given boundary conditions.
 This can be done using a variety of numerical techniques, such as finite element methods, spectral methods, or finite difference methods.

 For example, consider the case of a two-dimensional fluid flow in a rectangular domain, with velocity and pressure fields $\mathbf{v}(x,t)$ and a pressure field $p(x,t)$,respectively.
 The Navier–Stokes equations can be written as: